[Opinion] Fighting for young people's social future

 Rotterdam and Oulu have set up one-stop shops dedicated to youth inclusion to help young people get all the support they need in one place.
 The shops bring together different city departments to provide more effective and youth-friendly services on issues such as employment, training, housing and healthcare.

-In Malmoe we offer young jobseekers tailor-made support that meets the needs of the individual.
+In Malmo we offer young jobseekers tailor-made support that meets the needs of the individual.
 Traditional tools like interview training and studies are varied with activities that increase health and well-being.
 We match jobseekers with internships and employment.
 Over 70 percent of those who complete a programme with us go on to work or education.

 In addition, cities are doing their utmost to support youth entrepreneurship as a means to tackle youth unemployment.
 For example, Milan has put in place social entrepreneurship incubators in the most deprived neighbourhoods in order to help young people from difficult backgrounds use their creativity in a positive manner to set up social enterprises that can benefit their community.